r2bapps/BaseProject/README.md

 Main functionality
 ------------------
+**Base Application**:
+* Load config constants as debug, show logs, use tracker, use fake data, ...
+* Used as singleton and main manager to get other managers as tracker, db manager, ...

 **Base Activity**:
 * Methods for common operations like: findById, set values to this views, set listeners to this views, ...